A-I-Research-Facility/Deep-Learning-examples/prog2/README.md

     import matplotlib.pyplot as plt

 ***
-We will use os to iterate through different directories and join paths, etc.
+💢 We will use os to iterate through different directories and join paths, etc.

     import os

 ***
-cv2 will be used to carry out image operations
+💢 Library cv2 will be used to carry out image operations.

     import cv2

 ***
-Specifying a data directory.
-Be sure to change this to the directory where you have your datasets
+💢 Specifying a data directory.
+Be sure to change this to the directory where you have your datasets.

     DATADIR = "/Users/homeresidence/Desktop/Development/DeepLearning/PetImages"
     CATEGORIES = ["Dog", "Cat"]